litauven/-List-Name-User/README.md

 - Login Screen with email and password validation
 - Home Screen displaying a list of users with names fetched from an API
 - Search functionality to filter users by name
-- Detail Screen to show additional user information (email, phone)
+- Detail Screen to show additional user information
-- Error handling for failed API requests

 ## Technologies Used